pytorch/torchdynamo/START.md

 model(torch.randn(1,3,64,64))
 ```

 And that's not the only available backend, you can run in a REPL `dynamo.list_backends()` to see all the available ones.
-Try out the `aot_cudagraphs` next as inspiration.
+Try out the `aot_cudagraphs` or `nvfuser` next as inspiration.

 Let's do something a bit more interesting now, our community frequently uses pretrained models from [transformers](https://github.com/huggingface/transformers) or [TIMM](https://github.com/rwightman/pytorch-image-models) and one of our design goals is for dynamo and inductor to work out of the box with any model that people would like to author.